 The biggest issue for a Saver is likely in their interpersonal relationships.
 Since they’re a little more anxious about money, that eye toward being responsible can also mean that Savers can be obsessed with their financial goals.
 At the expense of living their life, and even to the point of being cheap.
 If the Saver is in a relationship with someone whose love language is gift-giving, they may be making their partner’s love tank run on empty.

 A Spender’s orientation is geared towards making great memories and living in the moment.
-They get a thrill from buying something new, and if a problem arises, a trip to the store is just what they need to fix it.
-On the plus side, they love to show others they care through physical tokens, and love to treat others.
+They get a thrill from buying something new.
+If a problem arises, a trip to the store is just what they need to fix it.
+On the plus side, they love to show others they care through physical tokens and love to treat others.
 They’re your friend who always buys the group a round or comes home with something that made them think of you.
 That thoughtfulness and generosity make spenders wonderful to be around, and very loving!